Task #3257

 Substitute haproxy with your service, if it has an ansible task related to letsencrypt, and list the involved hostnames.

-Updated by Andrea Dell'Amico about 9 years ago
+Updated by Andrea Dell'Amico over 9 years ago

 Or, for the letsencrypt acme tool: